AASPLLC/UpdateFunctionApps/README.md

 The CustomSettings.json file is specific to the Update Function Apps tool and is required for the application to function correctly.

-This files needs to be located in the same location as the application
+This files needs to be located in the same location as the application.

 These values should point to the location of the current version of the ZIP files.
 They can start with "https://" or a local directory, such as "C:\\Users\\etc\\zip.zip":
 ```